koalalorenzo/blog/content/posts/202210-10-years-diary/index.md

 suspense, sex, blood, and laughs... and Toto would love it too!

 Seriously speaking, **I do suggest writing a journal**.
-It helped me so much in the past 10 years: I would be a totally different person without it.
-If you are in doubt, I hope that this conviced you: now it is your turn:
+It helped me so much in the past 10 years: I would be an entirely different person without it.
+If you are in doubt, I hope that this convinced you: now it is your turn:
-_what did you do today?_ and will you remember this day in 10 years?
+_what did you do today?_ and will you remember this day in 10 years? 😉